solana-foundation/developer-content/docs/intro/dev.md

 Welcome to the Solana developer docs!

-This page has everything you need to know to get started with Solana development.
-We'll cover basic requirements, give an overview of how Solana development works, and provide the critical tools you'll need to get started.
+This page has everything you need to know to get started with Solana development, including basic requirements, how Solana development works, and the tools you'll need to get started.

 ## High Level Developer Overview